Automattic/wp-calypso/client/my-sites/plugins/plugin-autoupdate-toggle/README.md

 * `site`: a site object.
 * `notices`: a notices object.
 * `wporg`: whether the plugin is from .org or not
+* `isMock`: a boolean indicating if the toggle should not launch any real action when interacted